carpentries-incubator/pangenomics/_episodes/02-Annotation-with-Prokka.md

 > ## Exercise 2: Extracting tRNAs with Prokka
 >
-> Using Prokka, create a TSV file that only contains the tRNAs of the Streptococcus ratti ATCC 31377 strain that you have downloaded in Exercise 1.
+> Using Prokka, annotate the FASTA format assembly of the Streptococcus ratti ATCC 31377 strain that you have downloaded in Exercise 1.
+Then explore the output files, focus on the TSV one and extract the tRNAs in a new file.
 >
 > > ## Solution
 > >